Patrikvo/Automat/readme.txt

 Using Db Browser import sql to database (issue: need someway to add non-nullable fields)

 Log:

+20181031  added completionDate to planning events.
+Started adding images.

+20181015  created UML class diagram.

+20181012  moved Planning tabpage to separate control, added Adding of events to Evenform.
+Added selecting a date on the calendar, selects the date node in the Treeview.

 20181011  added add+update Event form. updating work through this form, add needs to be moved to this form as well.